quadrismegistus/literarytextmining/README.md

 This course is an introduction to the theories and methods of computational literary studies.
 It presumes no background in programming, computer science, or literary criticism.
 Students will begin with the building blocks of the Python programming language before moving on to more complex analyses of literary texts.
 Students will learn a variety of ways to discover patterns in textual data, visualize these patterns, and present them as part of a broader literary critical argument.

-We will progress through several modules of classes, each representing a distinct, and perhaps broader, domain of literary language: from words, to sentence syntax, to narratorial style, to character-spaces, to semantics and thematics, and finally to genres and the broader literary field.
-At the same time, throughout the course we will read one novel, Karen Yei Tamashita’s Tropic of Orange (1997), which rapidly alternates among narrators, styles, plots, and settings—a formal experimentation we will try to model computationally, while also reflecting on what aspects of the novel elude such methods of analysis.
+We will progress through several modules of classes which range across domains of literary language: from words, to sentence syntax, to narratorial style, to character-spaces, to semantics and thematics, and finally to genres and the broader literary field.
+At the same time, throughout the course we will read one novel, Karen Yei Tamashita’s *Tropic of Orange* (1997), which rapidly alternates among narrators, styles, plots, and settings, and at times flirting with magical realism—a formal experimentation we will try to model computationally, while also reflecting on what aspects of the novel elude such methods of analysis.

 ## Objectives

 Upon completing this course, students will be able to:

+* Digitize texts and create metadata in order to build a text corpus appropriate for a given literary critical question.
 * Distinguish between methods of computational literary studies, and identify the appropriate method for a given literary critical question.
-* Digitize texts and build corpora appropriate for a given literary critical question.
 * Program custom literary text analyses with the Python programming language, as well as call upon established tools and algorithms.
 * Analyze and visualize data to determine its impact on a literary critical question.
 * Deploy data and visualizations as part of a literary-critical argument.